Heather Rossi

 Two threads, two timelines.

-Now: exploring board service at Jewish institutions in service to the community.
+Now: exploring board or advisory roles at institutions in service to the Jewish community.

 Down the road: a senior administrative role where operations leadership, strategy, and program building serve a Jewish institutional mission: a museum, foundation, or community organization.
 Not on the calendar, but on the horizon.